ZeroKnowledgefm/ZKJobs/README.md

 * **Applied Cryptographer Engineer @ zkSync**
 This position is full-time.
 Visit [this link](https://www.notion.so/matterlabs/Applied-Cryptography-Engineer-fa892a33e227414eaa31523331d91b70) to learn more.
 To apply, please contact hello@matterlabs.dev

+* **Cryptography Engineer @ cLabs / Celo**
+This position is full-time / contract.
+Celo is seeking engineers to join our cryptography team.
+The cryptography team at cLabs is responsible for building and researching advanced cryptographic solutions to make Celo secure, attack resilient, and scalable.
+Our stack includes SNARKs, VOPRFs, BLS signatures and other kinds of advanced cryptography.
+To learn more and apply, please contact us at kobi@clabs.co

 * **Applied Cryptographer @ Horizen Labs**
 This position is full-time and starts ASAP.
 Looking for a Cryptographer with SNARK experience.
 Dev. skills are a plus.
 We offer a competitive salary, stock options and an amazing project.
 To learn more and apply, please contact maurizio@horizenlabs.io